dhanushka2001/AI-Support-Agent/README.md

         timestamp: 2025-12-30T16:03:36.870+00:00
       1: Object
         role: "assistant"
-        content: "The return delivery method involves arranging for the return of your d…"
+        content: "The return delivery method is that you will arrange for the return of your documents by adding stamps onto a self-addressed envelope, which you'll include with your documents.
+The cost for the stamps typically ranges from £1 to £8, and it varies."
         timestamp: 2025-12-30T16:03:36.910+00:00
       2: Object
         role: "user"